Stephen Lynch (politician): 2001

 Lynch announced his candidacy for the 9th district seat in 2001, when longtime incumbent U.S. Representative Joe Moakley, stricken with leukemia, decided not to seek a 17th term.
 This was a departure from Lynch's previous plan to run for lieutenant governor of Massachusetts.
 Moakley died in May 2001, before his term ended, and Lynch announced a run for the special election to succeed him.
-The early front-runner in the race was lawyer Max Kennedy, son of U.S. Senator Robert F. Kennedy.
-Political missteps dragged Kennedy down in the polls, and his abrupt departure in June 2001 put Lynch in the lead.
-The remaining candidates included eight Democrats and two Republicans, all with similar political positions; according to The Boston Globe, the candidates "struggled to find areas of conflict" when debating.
+The early front-runner in the race was lawyer Max Kennedy, son of U.S. Senator Robert F. Kennedy, but his withdrawal from the race in June 2001 put Lynch in the lead.
+The remaining candidates included eight Democrats and two Republicans.
+All the remaining candidates had similar political positions and according to The Boston Globe, the candidates "struggled to find areas of conflict" when debating.

-In the September Democratic primary, Lynch's main opponents were State Senators Cheryl Jacques, Brian A. Joyce and Marc R. Pacheco.
+Lynch's main opponents in the primary were State Senators Cheryl Jacques, Brian A. Joyce and Marc R. Pacheco.
 During the campaign, Lynch faced criticism as his past improprieties were uncovered, including two arrests, defaulting on student loans, and a history of tax delinquency.
 Gay rights advocates attacked him for "a history of supporting anti-gay legislation."
 Still, Lynch maintained strong local support going into the primary.
-As he pulled ahead in polls and fundraising, Jacques and Joyce attacked his 1994 racial violence case and subsequent positions on hate crime as evidence that he was not supportive of civil rights.
+As he pulled ahead in polls and fundraising, Jacques and Joyce attacked him suggesting was not supportive of civil rights.

 On September 11, 2001, Lynch won the Democratic primary with 39% of the vote to Jacques's 29%.
 The same day, the September 11 attacks took place, which dampened the ensuing general election race between Lynch and the Republican nominee, state Senator Jo Ann Sprague.
 On October 16, he defeated Sprague, 65%-33%.

+Electoral history

 Tenure

 Lynch was sworn into the 107th Congress on October 23, 2001.
 The ceremony had been delayed for a weekend, as the 2001 anthrax attacks had led to a shutdown of Congressional office buildings.
 In a press conference after his swearing-in, Lynch remarked on the unlikelihood of his career path, comparing himself to Jed Clampett of The Beverly Hillbillies.
 He is a moderate Democrat by Massachusetts standards, but a fairly liberal one by national standards.
 He generally votes more moderate on social issues and liberal on economic and environmental issues.
 "Calling me the least liberal member from Massachusetts is like calling me the slowest Kenyan in the Boston Marathon", he said in 2010.
 "It's all relative."
 He is strongly pro-labor and has focused on bringing manufacturing jobs to his district.
 He is a co-founder and co-chair of the Congressional Labor and Working Families Caucus.

+Lynch's words at a rally in early 2025 attracted national attention, as he argued with constituents who called on him to consistently oppose conservative legislation, and challenged them to run to replace him.

+Lynch voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.